How to choose the best roof lantern for your conservatory

 Do I need planning permission for a conservatory roof lantern?

 Most roof lanterns fall under permitted development rights, meaning no planning permission is required.
-However, properties in conservation areas or those with previous extensions may need approval from your local planning authority.
+However, properties in conservation areas or those with previous extensions may need approval from your local planning authority due to strict regulations.

 How much natural light will a roof lantern add to my conservatory?